Create a folder wc-product-table in your child theme and add your custom template there.

 The multi-range slider available for custom field and price filters (PRO facility) makes it convenient for site visitors to select several numeric options in one go.
 There is a workaround for attribute filters as well.

-This option works for custom fields and price.
+This option works for the custom field filter and the price filter.
 If you are store the information as an attribute, you need to copy it over to a custom field to use this facility.

 Attribute filter workaround